Document the condition

 Compare complete scopes

-Look for protection, access, materials, permits, testing, cleanup, restoration, exclusions, warranties, and change-order rules.
+A complete Charleston scope addresses protection, access, materials, permitting, testing, cleanup, the restoration itself, exclusions, warranties, and change-order rules.

 What official local sources add